VirtusLab/git-machete-intellij-plugin/docs/features.md

 `develop` and `master` are root branches.

 Machete file editor will help you with managing the `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
-When file editing is done, you can click the button in the top right corner of the file editor to refresh the machete branch layout.

 ![](machete_file_editor.gif)